addulac/phd/source/13_models.md

 \noindent
 **Discrete Distribution and clustering property**

 A characteristic of the predictive distribution of the DP is that its draws belong to some points mass (or atoms) and that there is a positive probability that new draws will take the value of a preceding atom.
 Therefore, the sequence $(X_1,\dots,X_n)$ will take values in a set $(X_1^*,\dots,X_T^*)$ with $T\leq n$.
-Hence, the posterior distribution is a weigted average sum of new draw from the base measure $H$ and the empirical distribution.
+Hence, the posterior distribution is a weighted average sum of new draw from the base measure $H$ and the empirical distribution.
 Let $(n_1,\dotsc, n_T)$ be the counts associated to uniques atom values, one can rewrite the empirical distribution of draws as
 $$\sum_{i=1}^n \frac{\delta_{X_i}}{n}=\sum_{k=1}^T n_k \frac{\delta_{X_k^*}}{n}.$$
 It follows that, by rewriting Eq. \ref{eq:bm}, it makes appear a **rich-get-richer** phenomenon over the atoms, as the probability to draw an element equal to a given atom value $X_k^*$ increase (is proportional) with the number of atoms having this value $n_k$.
 This clustering effect of the DP leads to Chinese Restaurant Process metaphor while the discrete aspect of the DP leads to another construction of it called the Stick Breaking Process.
 Note that this discrete aspect of the DP is true whether the base measure is discrete or continuous.